Benedictine College: Statistics

 Benedictine College Acceptance rate and admissions statistics

-Benedictine College has an acceptance rate of 99% and is among the 24% of the easiest universities to gain admission to in the United States.
+Benedictine College has an acceptance rate of 76% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women